Mac-Barrett/SvelteKit-ReCaptcha/README.md

     }
     ```

-    4 - Go to google's ReCaptcha Page and secure a SITE_KEY & SECRET_KEY for your site & set them up as environment variables.
+Go to google's ReCaptcha Page and secure a SITE_KEY & SECRET_KEY for your site & set them up as environment variables.
-    5 - Bind the SITE_KEY for the ReCaptcha component to your environment variable in your script
+Finally, bind the SITE_KEY for the ReCaptcha component to your environment variable in your script

 ## Verifying Captcha Responses Client-Side:
     1 - SITE_KEY is for use in the client-side broser: this component uses the SITE_KEY to secure a token from googles catpcha API